sarthak0030/Ransom.com-Your-Data-Safe-Haven/README.md

    * 👾 Outside the world of tech.
 I love pushing myself to develop new skills rainging from basketball, sketching all the way to learning new computer languages
    * 🏀 I love playing baskeball as it improves my concentration power, increases my team work ability and helps me to tackle new problems
    * 📫 How to reach me patilsarthak00030@gmail.com
-   * 💬 Ask me about anything, I will be happy to help
+   * 💬 Ask me about anything, I will be happy to help.

 <div align="center">